cccbr/runningatower/content/docs/communication/_index.md

 *Figure 1: Heavitree, Devon*

-The term ***[tower authority](../glossary/#tower-authority)*** is used to mean the owner(s) and / or person(s) responsible for the bells and the tower in which they are installed.
+The term *[tower authority](../glossary/#tower-authority)* is used to mean the owner(s) and / or person(s) responsible for the bells and the tower in which they are installed.
-About 90% of rings of bells, hung for full circle change ringing, are in buildings forming part of the ***[Church of England](../glossary/#church-of-england)***.
+About 90% of rings of bells, hung for full circle change ringing, are in buildings forming part of the *[Church of England](../glossary/#church-of-england)*.
 In these cases, the legal ownership of the bells is vested in the Churchwardens.
-The ***[PCC](../glossary/#pcc)*** has a duty for the use, maintenance and insurance of the bells.
+The *[PCC](../glossary/#pcc)* has a duty for the use, maintenance and insurance of the bells.
 It is recommended to have a ringing representative on the PCC.
 The representative can act as an additional liaison, advising on how ringing is carried out and involving the ringers in important decisions (especially those that may affect ringing).

 ![Exeter Cathedral, Devon](exeter_cathedral_350.jpg)

 *Figure 2: Exeter Cathedral, Devon*

-Elsewhere, for example in ***[Church of England](../glossary/#church-of-england)*** cathedrals, churches of other denominations and other religious buildings worldwide, there are likely to be different lines of authority.
+Elsewhere, for example in *[Church of England](../glossary/#church-of-england)* cathedrals, churches of other denominations and other religious buildings worldwide, there are likely to be different lines of authority.

 ![Mobile Belfry 2 at CCCBR, Nottingham](Mobile2_350.jpg)

 *Figure 3: Mobile Belfry 2 at CCCBR Roadshow, September 2022*

-***[Tower authority](../glossary/#tower-authority)*** also means those owning and / or responsible for rings of bells that are mobile or in secular buildings – e.g. the Local Authority for a municipal ring of bells, or a private owner.
+*[Tower authority](../glossary/#tower-authority)* also means those owning and / or responsible for rings of bells that are mobile or in secular buildings – e.g. the Local Authority for a municipal ring of bells, or a private owner.

 The CCCBR produce a number of leaflets:

-- [From Practice to Perfect](https://cccbr.org.uk/wp-content/uploads/2022/12/From-Practice-to-Perfect-a-short-guide-for-clergy-PCCs-and-Safeguarding-Advisors.pdf) that is aimed at clergy, PCCs and safeguarding advisors.
+- **[From Practice to Perfect](https://cccbr.org.uk/wp-content/uploads/2022/12/From-Practice-to-Perfect-a-short-guide-for-clergy-PCCs-and-Safeguarding-Advisors.pdf)** that is aimed at clergy, PCCs and safeguarding advisors.
 This guide explains how ringers are trained, safeguarded and organised.

-- [Bells in your care](https://cccbr.org.uk/wp-content/uploads/2016/05/Bells-in-Your-Care.pdf) which contains notes for incumbents and churchwardens who find themselves responsible for a ring of church bells.
+- **[Bells in your care](../communication/care)** contains notes for incumbents and churchwardens who find themselves responsible for a ring of church bells.

 ## Faculties

-These are applicable to bells and towers within the ***[Church of England](../glossary/#church-of-england)***.
+These are applicable to bells and towers within the *[Church of England](../glossary/#church-of-england)*.
 Guidance notes on these should be consulted for any proposed changes within a tower.
-Further information can be found at [Belfry Upkeep Faculty Rules](https://belfryupkeep.cccbr.org.uk/docs/030-faculty-rules/).
+Further information can be found at **[Belfry Upkeep Faculty Rules](https://belfryupkeep.cccbr.org.uk/docs/030-faculty-rules/)**.

 ## Contact Details